opendocsg/slw-judgments-backfill/2007_SGCA_26/report.md

  I agree with respect that the learned judge was again correct in holding that section 13 should operate independently of the provisions of section 30 which, as he puts it, is payment towards a civil debt.
 Section 30 is merely reaffirmation of a rule of law in the relation between agent and principal, a remedy which the principal would have even without the enactment of section 30.

 21     The above was sufficient to dispose of the appeal.
-However, since counsel for the appellant placed great reliance on the decision of the District Court in _PP v Teng Cheow Hing_ [2005] SGDC 38 in support of his appeal, it would be appropriate that we conclude these grounds of decision by stating that we agree with the following statement of the district judge at [25] of his grounds of decision:
+However, since counsel for the appellant placed great reliance on the decision of the District Court in _PP v Teng Cheow Hing_ <span class="citation">[2005] SGDC 38</span> in support of his appeal, it would be appropriate that we conclude these grounds of decision by stating that we agree with the following statement of the district judge at [25] of his grounds of decision:

  [I]t is clear that the purpose and object of section 13 [of the Act] is to eliminate the ability of offenders to benefit from their corrupt activities by disgorging the bribes from the culprit who accepted it.
 That will act [as] a strong deterrent to potential offenders.